astrotars/stream-android-encrypted-chat/README.md

 }
 ```

-We override Stream's `MessageInputView` and simply decrypt the message before sending it. `MessageInputView` calles `prepareMessage` before sending it to the API so we override this and encrypt before sending it along.
+We override Stream's `MessageInputView` and simply decrypt the message before sending it. `MessageInputView` calls `prepareMessage` before sending it to the API so we override this and encrypt before sending it along.

 # Step 5: Viewing Messages